Analyze app performance

 Access analytics data without using the Dev Center dashboard

-Windows Store analytics API
+Microsoft Store analytics API

-Use the Windows Store analytics API to programmatically retrieve analytics data for your apps.
+Use the Store analytics API to programmatically retrieve analytics data for your apps.
 This REST API enables you to retrieve data for app and add-on acquisitions, errors, app ratings and reviews.
 This API uses Azure Active Directory (Azure AD) to authenticate the calls from your app or service.

 Windows Dev Center content pack for Power BI